amacharla15/project3-Comparing-and-solving-problems-using-both-naive-and-dynamic-approaches/readme.md

 ---

 ## **Contact**
-For questions or suggestions, please reach out to [Your Contact Information].
+For questions or suggestions, please reach out to [akshithkumar37@gmail.com].